 - → In 2021, housing sales reached new records in the second-hand segment, 1,178,000 units, +15% compared to 2020.
-They remain high in early 2022, 1,187,000 in February (cumulative 12m).
+They remain very high in early 2022, 1,175,000 in March (cumulative 12m).
 They rose sharply in the new, by 15% in the new promoter and 21.5% in the diffuse sector.
 Housing prices rose strongly, +7.1% year on year in Q4 2021 in the second-hand segment. - → Yet, the housing market remained affected by some factors.
 New builds were already in short supply before coronavirus hit.
 Supply is now even scarcer with the flow of building permits disrupted in 2020.
 Under the recommendations of High Council for Financial Stability (HCSF), banks have gradually scaled back lending at higher debt service ratios (above 35%).
-The weight of those loans in new housing loans was reduced to 22.7% in Q3 2020 from 27.7% in 2019, and to 16% in Q4 2021.
-This weight must be cut to around 20% (see slide 43). - → However, structural support factors persist: demographics, retirement planning and the search for a safe haven.
-People see property as a secure investment (see slide 41).
+The weight of those loans in new housing loans was reduced to 16.8% in Q4 2022, from 27.7% in 2019.
+This weight must be cut to a maximum of 20% (see slide 62). - → However, structural support factors persist: demographics, retirement planning and the search for a safe haven.
+People see property as a secure investment (see slide 60).
 Demand from buyers is tilting towards more comfortable and greener properties, driven by coronavirus, the pressing need to address the environmental emergency and the growth of working from home.
 Moreover, home loan rates remained very low and attractive.
 So, demand was quite sustained in 2021.